 - All the plastic that doesn’t get recycled, never really ever goes away — plastic tends to break down into smaller and smaller pieces.

-- Marine life can ingest a lot of the small plastic pieces — it is estimated that fish in the North Pacific ingest 12,000 to 24,000 tons of plastic each year; and it’s estimated that 60 percent of all seabird species have eaten pieces of plastic, with that number predicted to increase to 99 percent by 2050.
+- Marine life can ingest a lot of the small plastic pieces — it is estimated that fish in the North Pacific ingest 12,000 to 24,000 tons of plastic each year; and that 60 percent of all seabird species have eaten pieces of plastic, with that number predicted to increase to 99 percent by 2050.

 - Sea turtles often mistake plastic bags for food and ingest them, as well.